-You’ll laugh, you’ll gasp, you’ll be on the edge of your seat at Lucha VaVoom, the mash-up troupe in which masked wrestlers compete, with a few burlesque breaks in between matches and comedy talent commentators like Bobcat Goldthwait and Fred Armisen.
-The next matches are February 8 and 9, so there’s your Valentine’s Day.
+You’ll laugh, you’ll gasp, you’ll be on the edge of your seat at Lucha VaVoom, the mash-up troupe that’s like GLOW mixed with Mexican masked wrestling with a few burlesque breaks in between matches.
+The next show is the Halloween-themed Circo de Vampiros on October 24 and 25 at the Mayan theater.

 Take a Super-Casual Cooking Class

-The perfect cooking class for the recipe-averse, Hipcooks is a small group of people learning to make a special cuisine (Thai, Argentine or French, say) but without using measuring cups or spoons.
+The perfect cooking class for the recipe averse, Hipcooks is a small group of people learning to make a special cuisine (Thai, Argentine or French, say) without using measuring cups or spoons.
 There’s lots to talk about besides current events while you’re cooking with a glass of wine in hand.